rayoptics.raytr.trace module

 trace_chief_ray(opt_model, fld, wvl, foc)[source]

-Trace a chief ray for fld and wvl, returning the ray_pkg and exit pupil segment.
+Trace a chief ray at fld and wvl.

 trace_fan(opt_model, fan_rng, fld, wvl, foc, img_filter=None, **kwargs)[source]